course-details-portlet

 Knowledge:

 The student will acquire knowledge of how service companies, through their customer market strategies and investments in market orientation can deliver within the customers' tolerance zone and meet the customers' expectations.
 An understanding of how service recovery can be reduced, and how the company's employees influence service quality, customer satisfaction and customer loyalty will be developed.
-Furthermore, knowledge about how the company can develop and maintain relationships with suppliers, employees and customers, as well as knowledge of theories used to understand relationship marketing, will be developed.
+Furthermore, knowledge about how the company can develop and maintain relationships with suppliers, employees and customers, as well as knowledge of theories used to understand customer relationships, will be developed.
 Acquired knowledge about the company's adaptation to changes in external and internal environments to ensure profitable service businesses, as well as insights into what listening is and how communication strategies affect trust as well as how and when the service company's reputation affects customer loyalty will be emphasized.

 Skills: